Tutorial - Deploy your first application

 Prerequisites

-- You have set up access to the cluster as described in the Quick Start Guide.
+- You have configured your cluster access as described in the quickstart guide.

-- You have a namespace where you have deployment permissions.
+- You have a namespace with deployment permissions.
 In this tutorial, we will use a namespace named

 hello-world.